 Police Officer Application

-We are currently accepting applications for qualified candidates who are looking to begin their career in law enforcement, or who have already been a police officer.
+We are currently accepting applications for qualified candidates who are currently or have been a certified police officer.

 For further questions please contact Coleen Schaller at firstname.lastname@example.org or 618-288-7226.

 Applicants for appointment to the position of probationary or lateral Police Officer must meet the following minimum qualifications and requirements at the time of application:

 - Must be at least 21 years old